-AMBER ALERT: Smyrna infant abducted by non-custodial mom, believed to be in danger
+AMBER ALERT Update: Smyrna infant found in East Nashville; Mother in custody

 Investigators say Nyx Omega is driving a silver 2008 Toyota Scion with license plate number DGK392, with a mattress tied to the top of the car.

-Nichelle Omega was wearing a red and white polka dot shirt, white shorts, and white socks at the time of her abduction.
+Nichelle Omega was wearing a red and white polka dot shirt, white shorts and white socks at the time of her abduction.
 She is described as 17 pounds with black hair and brown eyes.
-Nyx Omega was wearing a black fedora-style hat, black shirt, and black shorts.
+Nyx Omega was wearing a black fedora-style hat, black shirt and black shorts.
 She is described as 5 feet 5 inches tall, weighing 160 pounds with brown hair and brown eyes.

 Nyx Omega is wanted by Smyrna Police for custodial interference.

-If you have any information regarding the whereabouts of Nichelle Omega and her non-custodial mother/abductor Nyx Omega, you’re asked to contact the Smyrna Police Department at (615) 459-6644, Tennessee Bureau of Investigation at 1-800-TBI-FIND, or your local police department.
+If you have any information regarding the whereabouts of Nichelle Omega and her non-custodial mother/abductor Nyx Omega, you’re asked to contact the Smyrna Police Department at (615) 459-6644, Tennessee Bureau of Investigation at 1-800-TBI-FIND or your local police department.

-Note: UPDATE: The Smyrna baby at the center of a statewide AMBER Alert was found safe in East Nashville Thursday morning and the child’s mother was taken into custody.